0mods/LicenseTemplate/Dont Copy Me.md

 the author or copyright holders.
 Public use of the finished project is allowed.
 Code modification is allowed only inside the project.

+The use of the API of the project is allowed and will not be penalized by copyright infringement.
+Copyright Holders have no right to sue for copyright infringement for using the API.
+By "using the API" we mean using an already compiled project.
+This means that a successor project can freely use an already compiled project.
+Using a project that has not been compiled is not prohibited.
+However, you must still have written permission from the author of the project.

 The license is the property of 0mods and should only be distributed with the initials 0mods and this message.
 Distributing the license without this note means that the license becomes invalid and the project is marked "No License", including without "All Rights Reserved".